Dan-Gahlinger/mewcastle/README.md

 The plain versions uncompress and create a "newcastle" directory with everything in it but have no desktop shortcut or uninstaller.

 Note: I am very close to getting the Raspberry Pi (Arm) version of Castle completed and it'll be posted when ready

+See the castle_user_guide.pdf for more information on the game